Adarsh-Beriwala/Employee-Management-System/README.md

-# 🧑‍💼 Employee Management System
+# 🧑‍💼 Office Employee Management System

 A full-stack Employee Management System built using Django that enables efficient management of employee records with secure authentication, role-based access control, and dynamic multi-field filtering.